-- The granting of such use permit will not be detrimental to the public health or welfare or injurious to the property or improvements in such zone or vicinity because the project has been designed to comply with the City of Antioch Municipal Code requirements. - 2.
+- The granting of such Use Permit will not be detrimental to the public health or welfare or injurious to the property or improvements in such zone or vicinity because the project has been designed to comply with the City of Antioch Municipal Code requirements. - 2.
 The use applied at the location indicated is properly one for which a use permit is authorized because the City of Antioch Zoning Ordinance requires a use permit for all development in the PD zoning district. - 3.
 That the site for the proposed use is adequate in size and shape to accommodate such use, parking, loading, landscaping, and other features required, to other uses in the neighborhood. - 4.
 That the site abuts streets adequate in width and pavement type to carry the kind of traffic generated by the proposed use.
 The project site will construct street improvements, which are designed to meet City standards for adequate width and pavement. - 5.
 That the granting of such use permit will not adversely affect the comprehensive General Plan because the proposed uses and design are consistent with the City of Antioch General Plan and Citywide Design Guidelines.
 The proposed General Plan land use designation for the project site is Mixed Use, which conditionally allows for the type of use being developed by the project. - 6.
 The Conditions of approval protect the public safety, health and general welfare of the users of the project and surrounding area.
 In addition, the conditions ensure the project is consistent with City standards.

-NOW THEREFORE BE IT RESOLVED that the Planning Commission of the City of Antioch does hereby recommend City Council APPROVAL of a use permit and design review for the development of a 210-unit multi-family residential development with 73,535 square feet of retail space on a 13.5-acre project site located at 3000 Delta Fair Boulevard, northeast of the intersection of Buchanan Road and Delta Fair (APNs 076-440-029, 076-440-030, and 076-440-031) subject to the following conditions:
+NOW, THEREFORE, BE IT RESOLVED that the City Council of the City of Antioch does hereby APPROVE a Final Development Plan, Use Permit, and Design Review for the development of 210-unit multi-family apartment complex, a 4,000-square-foot retail building, and improvements to the existing shopping center on a 13.5-acre project site located at 3000 Delta Fair Boulevard, northeast of the intersection of Buchanan Road and Delta Fair (APNs 076-440-029, 076-440-030, and 076-440-031) subject to the following conditions: